 The legal definition of assault is a threat of bodily injury.
 A battery according to Black’s online law dictionary is any “wrongful physical violence or constraint, inflicted on a human being without his consent.”
 Courts use these terms to describe behavior.
 They do not take into account the developmental age of children and therefore should not be used to describe student behavior that does not rise to the level of delinquency.
 Within the leveled system of student behaviors, age and development should be considered in any instance of physical contact between students.
 Behavior that is developmentally expected should not be labeled as assault or battery.
 However, student conduct policy should specifically prohibit assault and battery of students and staff.

-,
+In 2020, Senate Bill 1020 added a section numbered 22.1-279.3:3, which permits school boards “to establish an alternative school discipline process to provide the parties involved in an incident described in clause (i) of subsection A of § 22.1-279.3:1, [assault or assault and battery, without bodily injury] the option to enter into a mutually agreed-upon process between the involved parties.
+If it is part of the discipline, process established by the school board, no principal shall report the assault and battery, without bodily injury, if the party completes the alternative school discipline process.
+If the parties fail to agree to participate in the process or fail to successfully complete the alternative school discipline process, then the principal may report the incident to the local law-enforcement agency pursuant to subsection D of § 22.1-279.3:1.

 Attendance: Truancy